7 Mistakes Business Owners Make When it's Time to Sell

 Ensuring the business maintains its cash flow, and providing adequate training and a smooth handover are integral parts of the process.
 By understanding the time and effort involved in selling a business, you can navigate the process more effectively and increase your chances of achieving a successful outcome.

-3. Selling when the business is struggling
+3. Selling When the Business is Struggling

 Attempting to sell a business that is going through a rough patch or facing significant challenges can be a costly mistake.
-Buyers are typically interested in healthy and thriving businesses with growth potential.

 It is a good idea to focus on resolving any operational or financial issues before entering the selling process.
 Reduce your expenses, increase revenue and create a better financial position to obtain an optimal price.